Skip to content

 Iron Triangle

 The Iron Triangle — Port Pirie, Port Augusta and Whyalla — is one of the densest regional dog populations in South Australia.
-Heart of the Pack is based 25 minutes south of Port Pirie at Crystal Brook and travels in-home across all three towns.
+Heart of the Pack is based 25 minutes south of Port Pirie at Crystal Brook and runs regular in-person consultation days across all three towns, with bookings grouped together for the longer Whyalla trips so the drive carries multiple cases.

 Dog training in Iron Triangle